nagornyi/uajpspeak/README.md

 # uajpspeak
-Ukrainian phrasebook for Japanese speakers
+Ukrainian phrasebook for English and Japanese speakers

+## Assets Attribution
+Icons are sourced from Wikimedia Commons (public domain or permissive license).
+Replace PNGs in `app/src/main/res/drawable/` with your own if needed.